The importance of technical writing in software development

 Create interactive manuals for internal/external users of the product.

 Software technical writers figure out the tone they want to convey in the technical document.
 The last thing any documentation writer wants is to make users don’t lose interest while reading.
-Technical writing in software development definitely needs to maintain professionalism.
-However, it may not be so bad to make the document light hearted, entertaining, but above all informative.
+Technical writing in software development needs to maintain professionalism.
+However, it may not be so bad to make the document light-hearted, entertaining, but above all informative.

 Furthermore, you have to consider the structure of the document; you can look back at the outline.
-Pull both the structure and the outline together to develop a software technical document based on the user’s/customer requirements.
-Lastly you can start working on a draft.
-Once you finished the draft, then you may want to speak with the SME that helped create the software to get input, make sure you covered all the necessary information, and approvals.
+Pull both the structure and the outline together to develop a software technical document based on the user’s/customer’s requirements.
+Lastly, you can start working on a draft.
+Once you finish the draft, then you may want to speak with the SME who helped create the software to get input and make sure you covered all the necessary information, and approvals.

-Provide end user engagement by focusing on target audience
+Provide end-user engagement by focusing on the target audience

 Easy to go through, technical communication that translates complexities

 The key here is to simplify technical concepts and information.
-Software documentation writers can do this through defining hard to understand terms, finding synonyms for complex words, tutorials, etc. In addition, you can also explain different features of the software product in layman terms.
-Moreover, showcasing different software product usages is complex but also helps users understand better.
+Software documentation writers can do this through defining hard-to-understand terms, finding synonyms for complex words, tutorials, etc. In addition, you can also explain the different features of the software product in layman’s terms.
+Moreover, showcasing different software product usage is complex but also helps users understand better.
 You can also showcase different troubleshooting methods the user can implement.
 Something important worth mentioning is that this section is heavily similar to API Documentation.

 Software technical writers need to implement design elements